 The Section 184A program makes possible the private financing of home mortgages by private financial institutions, which would otherwise not be feasible because of the unique legal status of Hawaiian Home Lands.
 Lenders are hesitant to provide home mortgage financing when legal title to the real property cannot be used as collateral.
 Through this program eligible Native Hawaiians can obtain a mortgage with a market rate of interest to purchase, acquire and rehabilitate or build a single-family home on Hawaiian Home Lands.
-In 2012, HUD is requesting no new funds for the Section 184A program, due to significant carryover funding from past appropriations.
-HUD is working with the DHHL and lenders to increase program activity.
-From 2005 to 2010, Section 184A assisted 124 homebuyers with a loan guarantee, and the program utilization rate is expected to increase significantly in the coming years, with an additional 125 loans anticipated in 2011.
-In 2012, Section 184A is expected to assist 140 families in becoming homeowners.
+From 2005 to 2011, Section 184A assisted 255 homebuyers with a loan guarantee, and HUD continues to work with the DHHL and lenders to further increase program activity.
+In Fiscal Year 2013, HUD is requesting \$1 million for Section 184A credit subsidy, which is expected to assist 400 families in becoming homeowners.